elijah-roberts/gitlab-lint/README.md

 [![Downloads](https://pepy.tech/badge/gitlab-lint)](https://pepy.tech/project/gitlab-lint)

-This is a CLI application to quickly lint .gitlab-ci.yml files using the gitlab api.
+This is a CLI application to quickly lint `.gitlab-ci.yml` files using the GitLab api.
 This can easily be added as a pre-commit step to locally catch any issues with your configuration prior to pushing your changes.

 ## Installation